 The University of Costa Rica (UCR) was visited by leading researchers from different continents, specialists in historical writings on travel, expeditions, and shipwrecks, which are a rich source of information for different fields of expertise and knowledge.

-They attended the “International Congress: Writing in Displacement: Travel, Expeditions and Shipwrecks”, which was held between the 21 and 25 of October at the National Library and at the UCR Golfito Campus, convened by the Humboldt Chair of the Vice-Rector for Research.
+They attended the “International Congress: Writing in Displacement: Travel, Expeditions and Shipwrecks”, which was held on October, 21 - 25 at the National Library and at the UCR Golfito Campus, convened by the Humboldt Chair of the Vice-Rector for Research.

 National and foreign guests shared the results of their research framed in the general field of Hispanicism, from the perspective of different fields such as linguistics, literature, history, theater, art, cinema or cultural studies.